 Myocardial Infarction (MI)

 A heart attack occurs when a blocked artery interrupts blood flow to a section of the heart.
 If the blockage is not treated quickly, that part of the heart begins to die.
-Symptoms may be immediate and intense but typically start slow and persist for hours, days or weeks before a heart attack.
+Symptoms may be immediate and intense but typically start slowly and persist for hours, days, or weeks before a heart attack.
 Report in acute/post-acute care setting or following transfer to another acute setting.

 - Type 1 — Spontaneous

 Cardiac arrest is triggered by an irregular heartbeat (arrhythmia) affecting the heart’s ability to pump blood to other organs.
 Cardiac arrest occurs suddenly, often without warning.
 It is reversible if treated within the first few minutes but is fatal without quick intervention.